Read This First

 Prompt 1: While there is no strong consensus, the notion of faith in the minds of these Christian leaders does appear to reflect a degree of belief that exceeds the degree of the evidence.
 Let’s explore whether that notion of faith can be considered coherent.
 Is a degree of belief in something that exceeds the degree of the perceived evidence for that thing problematic in any way?

-The section turns on Increased Susceptibility to False Beliefs and Misinformation and Impediment to Scientific and Intellectual Progress.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Increased Susceptibility to False Beliefs and Misinformation and Impediment to Scientific and Intellectual Progress in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Increased Susceptibility to False Beliefs and Misinformation distinct from Impediment to Scientific and Intellectual Progress.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Increased Susceptibility to False Beliefs and Misinformation distinct from Impediment to Scientific and Intellectual Progress.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Faith tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.